RapidVet-H (Canine DEA 1)This page contains information on RapidVet-H (Canine DEA 1) for veterinary use.

 9. Again ASPIRATE a small amount of patient sample into a pipette and release 1 drop (50 µl) into the well marked “Patient Test”.
 Using a new stirrer and pressing downward with the flat portion of the stirrer, spread and mix the materials within the ENTIRETY of the well for about 10 seconds.

-10. ROCK the card, using a transaxial motion, for no more than 1 minute (less if agglutination has occurred in the “Patient Test” well), being sure that the materials are mixing and “rotating” within each well.
+10. ROCK the card, using a transaxial motion, for approximately 60 seconds, being sure that the materials are mixing and “rotating” within each well.
 Be careful not to cross contaminate.

 Agglutination is the electrostatic binding of cells and antibodies and thus is reversible.
 If agglutination seems to appear and then disappear, or if the user is not certain if what is seen is agglutination, this is likely due to a Prozone Effect.
 This can occur because, as a result of dogs having multiple blood types, there are insufficient DEA 1 antigens on the red cell in relation to the concentration of monoclonal antibody.
-In such instances, add a second drop of diluent and rock the card for an additional 30 seconds before reading the results.
-This will potentiate the reaction if, and only if, the animal is DEA 1 positive.
+In such instances, a second drop of diluent will potentiate the reaction if, and only if, the animal is DEA 1 positive.

 PROCEDURE NOTE 1: Use of the pipette: Hold the plastic tube between thumb and forefinger near the flat, sealed end, squeeze tightly and do not release pressure.
 Hold the specimen tube vertically and place the open end of the plastic tube below the surface of the specimen.
 Release finger pressure to draw up the sample.